satwik2711/ModularRag/README.md

 Each component plays a crucial role in improving the performance and accuracy of our question-answering system.

-## Pipeline Visualization

-The project includes a visualization of the query pipeline using pyvis, which can be found in `output/pipeline_dag.html`.

 ## Requirements

 - Python 3.7+